FREE BIBLE READING SEMINAR SERIES - there will be three this year. Please see here for free seminar details.

 We see the Bible as the wholly inspired Word of God and we base all our beliefs on Bible teaching.

 Central to Christadelphian belief is that Jesus Christ will soon return to the Earth.
 He will establish the Kingdom of God and grant eternal life to His people – those who have tried to follow Him and His Father.

 We ask all those who are interested in the Gospel message to study their Bible.
 It will be our privilege and responsibility to help all those who want to come to a knowledge of Bible truth.

 Please note that the time for our memorial meeting is 10.30am every Sunday.

 We then break for refreshments before commencing our public talk at 12.15pm

 The following Sunday afternoon public talks are planned, God willing.

 All take place at our Douglas Road Hall and start at 12.15pm.
 (Except where noted) You'll be sure of a warm welcome when you come along!

-What is Your Life all about? - given by Rowan Stevens
+What is Church? - given by Andy Bassford

 The Man who buried Jesus - given by Graham Jackman